 Car depreciation – the ultimate guide

-Car depreciation is a simple idea in theory.
-It’s all about your car’s market value.
-Removing any finance you may have in place on your car out of the equation, it’s the difference between what your car was worth when you bought it, and how much it’s worth if you were to sell it today.
+In practical terms, car depreciation is the difference between what your car was worth when you bought it, and how much it’s worth now if you were to sell it today.

 - What is car depreciation?

 - What factors contribute to depreciation?

 - Are petrol and diesel cars depreciating the fastest?

 - What are the averages for car depreciation?

 - The best way to track your car’s value